 I love Resita sign next to the steam locomotive museum.

-Home » Romania » Resita » Visit The Steam Locomotive Museum In Resita
+Home » Romania » Let’s Explore Resita

-Resita is a city in southwestern Romania that had a rich industrial history, particularly in the production of steam locomotives.
 The Resita locomotive factory played a crucial role in manufacturing steam locomotives for both domestic and international use.
 The locomotives produced in Resita were known for their robustness and reliability.

-The steam locomotive museum is located between the old and the new part of the city, in the neighborhood called Triaj, or Railroad yard in English.
+The steam locomotive museum is located between the old and the new part of the city, in the district called Triaj, or Railroad yard in English.
 In this open-air museum, you can find different types of steam locomotives that were built entirely in Resita, you can even find there the first steam locomotive which was built in the Resita locomotive factory.
 Also, you will find both standard and narrow-gauge steam locomotives.
 The entry is free and you can admire all the exhibits as much as you want.

 Standard gauge steam locomotives